SayanDas74/Image_Processing_site/README.md

 2. Ensure that you provide a valid image in one of the allowed formats for processing.

-3. The uploaded images are temporarily stored in the "Uploads" folder, and the processed images are available in the "Static" folder
+3. The uploaded images are temporarily stored in the "Uploads" folder, and the processed images are available in the "Static" folder.

+4. Make sure to change the path in the code as per your local machine.